evandrovieiramafort/seg_e_audit_openssl/README.md

 source venv/bin/activate
 ```

-Você saberá que funcionou quando vir (venv) no início do seu terminal.
+Você saberá que funcionou quando vir (venv) no início do terminal.

 3. Instale as Dependências